Visual-mov/mish/README.md

 # mish
-mish (Mini-shell), is a small-ish Unix shell written in C with the purpose of being easy to understand and use.
+mish (Mini-shell), is a minimalistic Unix shell written in C for the purpose of learning and being easy to use.
+It also has a few quality of life features for me personality.

 *Currently still under development*